kodmunki/ku4web-components/README.md

 ### tl;dr

-> Add the latest ku4web-components to your site by adding the scripts below to the head
+> Add the latest ku4web-components to your website by adding the scripts
-> of your target website or web app.
+> below to the head of your target website or web app.
 >
 > ```html
 > <script type="module" src='https://cdn.jsdelivr.net/gh/kodmunki/ku4web-components@latest/dist/ku4web-components.esm.js'></script>